 Research

-Our research focuses on exploring the way in which single cells collaborate within tissues to achieve their common functions.
-A thorough comprehension of these tissue components is crucial for advancing our knowledge of normal homeostasis and pathophysiology; disrupted cellular interactions can lead to decreased tissue function or even carcinogenesis.
+Central to our work is the exploration of how single cells collaborate within tissues to fulfill their collective functions.
+Understanding the intricate interactions among tissue components is vital for advancing our knowledge of normal homeostasis and pathophysiology.
+Disruptions in these cellular interactions could lead to diminished tissue functionality or the development of diseases, including cancer.

-Collaboration happens not only across historically defined cell types, there is also significant heterogeneity within cell types and even within cytoplasmic compartments of polar single cells.
-We are making use of quantitative approaches to study cellular and subcellular heterogeneity while preserving information about the spatial tissue context.
+Our research investigates not only the interactions across historically defined cell types but also the significant heterogeneity within cell types and even within the cytoplasmic compartments of polarized single cells.
+We employ quantitative approaches to study this cellular and subcellular heterogeneity, ensuring the preservation of spatial tissue context.

 Research interests